datacite/oaip/README.md

 [![Build Status](https://travis-ci.org/datacite/oaip.svg)](https://travis-ci.org/datacite/oaip)

-This is the OAI-PMH Data Provider (OAIP) application for the DataCite central infrastructure.
+This is the DataCite OAI-PMH Data Provider (OAIP).
 This app is a servlet with the main functionality of disseminating the contents of the DataCite Metadata Store using OAI-PMH.

 To learn more about DataCite please visit [our website](http://www.datacite.org)

-To use this service please go to [http://oai.datacite.org](http://oai.datacite.org)
+To use this service please go to [https://oai.datacite.org](https://oai.datacite.org)

 ## Installation